breketmax/Breketmax-Portfolio/README.md

 # Breketmax-Portfolio
-This is my own site, its about me and Breket,ax
+This is my own site, its about me and Breketmax